 Redis-Py is considered thread safe by using atomic operations against the GIL when accessing the connection pool.
-Redis-Py-Cluster uses similar mechanisms.

 You should not share objects produced by redpipe.pipeline() between threads.
 The main issue you will run into is how it enters and exits the with block, resetting the command stack.
 Another issue is ordering of commands.
 Frankly, I just haven't tested this behavior and don't feel it is important to support it.